zer0-os/zApp-DAOs/README.md

 # zFi dApp

-This is the zFi dApp, ported from zNS-dapp's "DAO" app.
+This is the zFi dApp, ported from zNS-dapp's "DAOs zApp" app.

 ## Running Locally